Three networks the Association supports.

 Branchable layers, permanent attribution, and AI accountability through declared model identity and mandate.

-Tracked, not operated.
+Supported, not operated.